SlexAxton/blog/source/_posts/2013-03-29-understanding-javascript-inheritance.markdown

 This is a pretty popular one.

 So let's say we want to make an `Animal` class in our code.
+As is often necessary in production JavaScript applications.

 First we make a "constructor function," which acts kind of like a constructor method on the inside of a class in a classical language when it's invoked with the `new` operator.
+Except this one is on the outside.

 ```javascript
 function Animal (name) {